Freddie Mac Rules Out MERS Foreclosures

 The result is that while hundreds of thousands of existing homes may be sold each week, the process is not as easy for sellers as it was five or 10 years ago.
 Surviving in today’s real estate world requires experience and training in such fields as real estate marketing, financing, negotiation and closing — the very expertise available from local REALTORS®.

 The home-selling process typically starts several months before a property is made available for sale.
 It’s necessary to look at a home through the eyes of a prospective buyer and determine what needs to be cleaned, painted, repaired and tossed out.
+Real estate experts say that an HVAC upgrade or replacement ranked in the top 10 for both appeal to home buyers and adding value at resale.
+Investing in a new HVAC system or hiring an air conditioner duct repair company will help sell your home by improving buyer interest.

 Ask yourself: If you were buying this home what would you want to see?
 The goal is to show a home which looks good, maximizes space and attracts as many buyers — and as much demand — as possible.
 While part of the “getting ready” phase relates to repairs, painting and other home improvements, this is also a good time to ask why you really want to sell.